ibm-cloud-docs/assistant/skill-search-add.md

     | No results found | No search results are found | `I searched my knowledge base for information that might address your query, but did not find anything useful to share.` |
     | Error message | I was unable to complete the search for some reason | `I might have information that could help address your query, but am unable to search my knowledge base at the moment.` |
     {: caption="Search result messages" caption-side="top"}

+1. **Extract FAQ pairs** is applied automatically.
+Frequently asked questions content is identified automatically and used to give more precise results.

 1. Choose whether to enable **Emphasize the answer**.